Samsung wins $6.6 billion Verizon 5G equipment order

 (Reuters) — Samsung said today it had won a $6.64 billion order to provide wireless communication solutions to Verizon in the United States, a major win for the South Korean firm in the next-generation 5G network market.

-Samsung’s global prospects for its network business have improved following U.S. sanctions on its bigger rival Huawei, analysts said.
+Samsung’s global prospects for its network business have improved following U.S. sanctions against its bigger rival Huawei, analysts said.

 Verizon CEO Hans Vestberg told CNBC in July last year that Verizon does not use any Huawei equipment.
 Verizon had already been a Samsung customer before the order.